sandip89ster/api_testing/Readme.md

 - reqres.in site limits the requests and sometime getting HTTP status code 429 (Too many requests)
 - reqres.in & webhook.site are both free service portal and reliability of services might be doubtful
 - Most of the negative scenarios still return success message which compromises testing quality
+- In Github actions, uploaded Allure report is not showing up in GitHub pages(unable to fix due to time constraint)

 ## 5. Test design decision based on risk